mtochs/Udacity/Data Analytics Nanodegree/P6 Data Visualization with Dimple and D3 JS/README.md

 #####Figure 2: Initial version of Titanic Data visualization

 Figure 3 is the final layout that was used for the data visualization project.
-This was
+This visual was the final template used for the project.

 ![alt tag](https://github.com/mtochs/Udacity/blob/master/Data%20Analytics%20Nanodegree/P6%20Data%20Visualization%20with%20Dimple%20and%20D3%20JS/d3_graph_v2.png "Final Version of Titanic Data Visualization")
 #####Figure 3: Final version of Titanic data visualization